 Airbnb Community is a forum run by Airbnb that is designed to allow hosts to get help from Airbnb while also discussing important hosting-related topics with other Airbnb hosts.
 Here you’ll find a wealth of Airbnb management tips and other information that can help you increase your chances of success with the Airbnb platform.

 Air Hosts Forum is a third-party forum (not managed by Airbnb) filled with short-term rental hosts.
-The mission of the forum is to connect hosts with other hosts and allow them to share their experiences.
-Forums like these are helpful because hosts are often more willing to discuss the intimate details of their hosting experiences that they might not otherwise share on Airbnb directly in order to protect their businesses.
+The mission of the forum is to connect hosts with other hosts and property managers and allow them to share their experiences.

 Here are some of the most popular short-term rental services that will help you with the key exchange:

-Use the service below to automate your listing pricing:
+Try one of the services below to automate your pricing: